Education > Article > IBD & The Microbiome

 4. Polyphenols

-From brightly coloured plants such as pomegranate, aronia berry, and citrus peel can have a prebiotic property, support a healthy mucosal barrier in the gut, and modulate inflammation.
-MicrobiomeX ® (found in Bio.Me Essential) patented bitter orange bioflavonoid extract reduced faecal calprotectin in a human clinical trial.
+From rightly coloured plants such as pomegranate, aronia berry, and citrus peel.
+Polyphenols can have prebiotic properties, support a healthy mucosal barrier in the gut, and modulate inflammation.

-Microbiome support provides an individual with the opportunity to better understand the underlying drivers of their IBD, which can then empower them to make simple changes to help modulate these.
-Such a root cause approach can help individuals to better manage their IBD alongside conventional care and have a transformative impact on their lives.
+Investigating the microbiome provides an individual with the opportunity to better understand one of the potential underlying drivers of their IBD, which can help empower them to make simple beneficial changes to their diet and lifestyle.
+Such a root cause approach, ideally guided by a suitably qualified HCP, can help individuals to better manage their IBD alongside conventional care and have a transformative impact on their lives.

 Related Articles